slateci/XCache/README.md

 *   [Documentation](http://slateci.io/XCache/)
 *   [Monitoring](http://atlas-kibana-dev.mwt2.org/goto/f6bac2569c885896a607dc047b190b6d)

-## Analytics
+## Analytics / Simulation

 ### To do
 * Cache performance collection should start only after 5 cache clean ups in order to avoid startup effect.
+* USA scale XCache simulation.

+## Federation

+To make a tree of caching servers, we make all deployed servers report their metadata and status to a central Elasticsearch instance through a REST API of the federation server.
+The federation server serves filepaths based on the client location and file origin.